octarisk/octarisk/README.md

 Nevertheless, Octarisk can be used for portfolios with several thousands instruments and risk factors.
-Therefore it is best suited to use it as an independent tool to validate the results of proprietary solutions or as a starting point for in-house market risk measurement solution.
+Therefore it is best suited to use it as an independent tool to validate the results of proprietary solutions or as a (starting) point for a full in-house market risk measurement solution.

-The initial costs of trying Octarisk are low (only few days for an IT affine person are required to set up Octarisk and to provide input of a particular test portfolio).
-Since the licensing costs are zero, the money can be spent on in-house or external support for bug-fixing and development of new features.
+The costs of using Octarisk are low, since the licensing costs both for Octave and Octarisk are zero.
+The money can be spent on in-house or external support for development of new features and maintenance.
 As a result you do not face vendor lock-in and have full transparency - forever.